yffenim/effy/index.md

 I'm a **software developer, cyber security consultant, and movement therapist** (personal trainer with a focus on using movement patterns to shift thought patterns).

 **I co-founded a nonprofit** that addresses the lack of Consent education.
 I have **produced and launched multiple artists and grassroots groups**, including the Canadian Polaris Prize winner singer Lido Pimienta and the Where Are You From Collective who run Toronto's Asian Zine Fair and Chinatown History walk.
-I have also climbed 5.12s on lead on slimestone.
+I have also climbed 5.12s on lead on slimestone and published 2 short stories and 3 poems in Canadian anthologies and magazines.

 Now I am doing my best to shift that thirst for hedeonism into a drive for **effective altriusm-based enrepreneurship**.
 No, this is not techno-utopianism garbage talk but you are right to be skeptical.